ryanbraganza/devise_ldap_authenticatable/README.md

 * add `devise :database_authenticatable, :default => nil, :ldap_authenticatable` in your user model (ldap after db), the `:default => nil` is to avoid empty duplicates error on email
 * push database_authenticable on pole position in warden stack `manager.default_strategies(:scope => :user).unshift :database_authenticatable` (to be tried before ldap)
 in the devise initializer at the bottom (config/initializers/devise.rb)
+* override `valid_password?` in your user model to rescue invalid hash (DB auth tryes to authenticate first but when it finds an invalid password_salt BCrypt errors and we want to silence it and return false).

+    # ldap useers have no salt so we rescue BCrypt::Errors::InvalidHash
+    def valid_password?(password)
+      super
+    rescue BCrypt::Errors::InvalidHash => e
+      false
+    end

 and any other steps the original ldap_authenticable required as explained further in this readme.